 Multi-billion barrel potential on trend with SNE field in Senegal

-FAR has acquired an 80% working interest and Operatorship in two highly prospective offshore Blocks – A2 and A5 – in The Gambia, located on trend with and adjacent to FAR’s Senegal blocks and the world class SNE Field.
+In 2017, FAR acquired an 80% working interest and Operatorship in two highly prospective offshore Blocks – A2 and A5 – offshore The Gambia, located on trend with and adjacent to FAR’s Senegal blocks encompassing the world class SNE Field.
 Blocks A2 and A5 have been independently assessed to contain prospective resources on a best estimate basis of more than one billion barrels of oil.
-The Gambia blocks contain large prospects similar to the SNE Field ‘shelf edge’ play that houses the giant SNE Field offshore Senegal.
+The Gambian prospectivity is in a continuation of the ‘shelf edge’ play that houses the giant SNE Field offshore Senegal.

-FAR Limited has expanded its West African exploration portfolio in the offshore Mauritania-Senegal-Guinea-Bissau Basin through a farm-in deal with US based oil and gas company, ERIN Energy Corporation, to acquire an 80% working interest and operatorship in two highly prospective offshore blocks, A2 and A5, in The Gambia.
+FAR expanded its West African exploration portfolio in March 2017 in the offshore Mauritania-Senegal-Guinea-Bissau Conakry Basin (MSGBC) through a farm-in deal to acquire an 80% working interest and operatorship in two highly prospective offshore blocks, A2 and A5, in The Gambia.

 Blocks A2 and A5 are adjacent to and on trend with FAR’s world class SNE oil field discovery and have significant exploration potential.

-The blocks cover an area of approximately 2,682km2 within the rapidly emerging and prolific Mauritania-Senegal-Guinea-Bissau (‘MSGB’) Basin.
+The blocks cover an area of approximately 2,682km2 within the rapidly emerging and prolific Mauritania-Senegal-Guinea-Bissau Conakry (‘MSGBC’) Basin.
 They lie approximately 30km offshore in water depths ranging from 50 to 1,200 metres.

 In combination, Blocks A2 and A5 have potential to contain prospective resources in excess of one billion barrels of oil (on an unrisked, best estimate, 100% basis).

 From 1,504 km2 of modern 3D seismic data acquired in the blocks, FAR has identified large prospects similar to the ‘shelf edge’ plays FAR is targeting in Senegal.
-FAR has mapped three potentially drillable prospects and leads.
-FAR and ERIN expect to undertake 3D seismic reprocessing and interpretation during 2017 in order to mature prospects for drilling in late 2018.
+FAR has mapped four potentially drillable prospects and leads.

 The Gambia, officially the Republic of The Gambia, is the smallest country in mainland Africa and is surrounded by Senegal except for its coastline on the Atlantic Ocean.
 The Gambia is situated on either side of the Gambia River, the nation’s namesake, which flows through the centre of the country.